 Crazy Stitch Variation with No Foundation Chain

-There is actually a method of beginning this stitch pattern that allows you to start without crocheting a foundation chain, which is a really unique option in crochet.
+There is a method of beginning this stitch pattern that allows you to start without crocheting a foundation chain, which is unique in crochet.
 It is a great choice when working with a dark colored yarn or a textured novelty yarn that can make it difficult to see where to work the stitches into the chain.

 Here is the pattern for working crazy shells without a starting chain: